claceio/docs/content/docs/App/Overview.md

 Run `clace app create --auth=none --dev ~/myapp3 /hello3 `.
 After that, the app is available at `/hello3`.
 Note that the `--dev` option is required for the `index_gen.go.html` file to be generated.

-The name of the app is hello3.
 There is only one route defined, for page /, which shows a HTML page with the name of the app.
 The body is generated from the contents of the app.go.html file.
 A more verbose way to write the same app config would be

 ```python {filename="app.star"}
 app = ace.app(name="hello3",